-Clojure follows the Lisp tradition of dynamic, playful exploration, and makes it easy to invent new ways of expression.
-One result of this spirit is indeed a multitude of tools: several excellent IDEs, alongside tools for tasks such as building, testing & deploying projects, data visualization, literate programming, etc. Tools can be customized, and individuals are encouraged to create their own intimate way of interaction with code and data.
+Clojure follows the Lisp tradition of dynamic, playful exploration, and makes it easy to invent new ways of expression. <medium>One result of this spirit is indeed a multitude of tools: several excellent IDEs, alongside tools for tasks such as building, testing & deploying projects, data visualization, literate programming, etc.<medium> Tools can be customized, and individuals are encouraged to create their own intimate way of interaction with code and data.

+To conclude, I think the multitude of Clojure tools allows Clojurians to enjoy lots of useful combinations that can be tailored to their own need of playful exploration and creation.
 The community seems to be coping wisely with the challenges that come with this multitude, but there is still some way to go before the toolset becomes easy, simple, and friendly for newcomers.

 So, what is the future of Clojure development tools, jokingly called by Bozhidar Batsov "underappreciated workhorses that make our lives hacking with Clojure easier, more fun and more productive"?

 Despite a challenging year overall, "2020 was another good year for Clojure and its ecosystem", according to the State of Clojure 2021 Survey.
 So we are not panicking about the tooling state in Clojure.